Junichi Kanda

-Junichi Kanda (神田潤一) (born September 27, 1970) is a Japanese politician and businessman.
+Junichi Kanda (神田 潤一) (born September 27, 1970) is a Japanese politician and businessman.
 He is a member of the House of Representatives (for two terms) belonging to the Liberal Democratic Party (LDP).
 Kanda has served as Parliamentary Vice-Minister of Justice, Parliamentary Vice-Minister of Cabinet Office, Bank of Japan official, and Financial Services Agency official.

 Early life

 Kanda was born September 27, 1970 in Hachinohe, Aomori Prefecture.
-His paternal ancetral line is descended from the Tonan branch of the Aizu Domain of samurai warriors.
+His paternal ancestral line is descended from the Tonan branch of the Aizu Domain of samurai warriors.
 Kanda's great-grandfather was Shigeo Kanda, the three-term mayor of mayor of Hachinohe 1929-1942.
 His father was Yoichi Kanda, who served as a Hachinohe City Council member and chairman of the 38th District of the Japanese Communist Party.

 After graduating from Aomori Prefectural Hachinohe High School, he entered the University of Tokyo and graduated from the Faculty of Economics in 1994, joining the Bank of Japan in the same year.
 He received a master's degree in economincs from Yale University in 2000.